MajiKau/BLRE-Server-Info-Discord-Bot/README.md

 2. Set your bot token in discord_bot.py
 3. Make sure BLR server is running
-4. Run discord_bot.py (Must be run on the same machine as the game server) The bot will now update its status every 10 seconds
+4. Run discord_bot.py (Must be run on the same machine as the game server)

+The bot will now update its status every 10 seconds.